jbbeauchamp/zf2-lazy-loading-module/README.md

 ------------

 For this project, i redefined a party of the module manager to have a lazy loading and increase the performance.
+Project exemple is available on [the loazy loading module website](http://lazy-loading.zend-framework-2.fr/)

 Lazy Loading module usage
 ------------